 Mobile gaming is a constantly growing market and not only the game publishers want to generate revenues, but smartphone manufacturers too.
 While Samsung, OnePlus and Co. integrating special game modes into their operating systems via software, Asus is launching the ROG Phone II, a smartphone specially tailored to the needs of gamers.
 It could take gamers' hearts by storm and has the potential for high scores.
-Here's our first hands-on review of the Asus ROG Phone II.
+Here's our full review of the Asus ROG Phone II.

 Asus ROG Phone 2 release date and price